Written by Robert Block and GeneRoddenberry

 Chief Engineer Mr. Scott (James Doohan) and Lt.
 Sulu (George Takei) are part of a landing party that is overdue in checking in.
 When they finally establish contact, only one member, a Mr. Jackson (portrayed by Jay D. Jones) is ready to beam up.
 When they beam him up, he keels over, dead.
 A voice emits from the body telling Captain Kirk (William Shatner) there is a curse on his ship and they need to leave this place or they will all die.

-Captain Kirk, Mr. Spock (Leonard Nimoy), Dr. McCoy (DeForest Kelley) and several others beam down to the planet.
+Captain Kirk, Mr. Spock (Leonard Nimoy), Dr. McCoy (DeForest Kelley), and several others beam down to the planet.
 Kirk leaves Lt.
 DeSalle (portrayed by Michael Barrier) in command.
 The landing party beams down and finds a fog surrounding the location from which Jackson was beamed up.
-Spock begins picking up multiple life-form reading from his tricorder, but the Enterprise still only picks up the three from the landing party.
-However, there is soon interference that prevents the landing party from communication with the ship.
+Spock begins picking up multiple life-form readings from his tricorder, but the Enterprise still only picks up the three from the landing party.
+However, there is soon interference that prevents the landing party from communicating with the ship.

 Spock speculates that Korob might be a wizard, based on legends he has read about.
 The animal might be a human in an animal form, which is also included in the legends.
 This seems to prove true when the lovely Sylva (portrayed by Antoinette Bower) makes an appearance.
 It soon becomes apparent that these two beings have different views of the use of their powers.
 However, it is up to Kirk to figure out a way to extract himself, his crew, and the ship from their clutches.